Gunmen kill French nationals in Niger wildlife park | DW | 09.08.2020

 At least six French nationals and their local guide have been shot dead by gunmen in southwestern Niger.
-The attack took place at a giraffe reserve outside the capital.
+The six were attacked at a giraffe reserve outside the capital.

 Tidjani Ibrahim Katiella, the governor of Niger's Tillaberi region, told the AFP news agency Sunday that at least eight people were killed by gunmen riding motorcycles in a wildlife park in southwester Niger.